baggepinnen/SpectralDistances.jl/docs/src/taskview.md

 Using [`embeddings`](https://github.com/baggepinnen/AudioClustering.jl#estimating-linear-models) from AudioClustering.jl, you can run regular K-means which is blazingly fast, but often produces worse clusterings than more sophisticated methods.

 ### Clustering using K-barycenters
-This approach is similar to K-means, but uses a transport based method to calculate distances and form averages rather than the Euclidean distance.
+This approach is similar to K-means, but uses a transport-based method to calculate distances and form averages rather than the Euclidean distance.
 See the example [K-Barycenters](@ref).

 ### Finding motifs or outliers
 To find motifs (recurring patterns) or outliers (discords), see [MatrixProfile.jl](https://github.com/baggepinnen/MatrixProfile.jl) which interacts well with SpectralDistances.jl.